 This is a tricky part of your email.
-You want this to be relevant as possible.
-Fifty characters or fewer is a good guideline of the length.
+You want this to be as relevant as possible.
+About your Subject Line, fifty characters or fewer is a good guideline of the length.
 When it comes to transactional emails simple and direct appeals more than catchy.

 It is the goal to convey all the relevant information in your email’s subject so that recipients.
 You want to win the needs of the customers first.
 For example, a shipping notification could say “ Your order has been shipped today”, this builds anticipation from your customer to receive the goods from you.

 Do you use Cc or Bcc when sending an email to your customer?
 It can be tempting to simply include all recipients in the “To” field of your email but this is not attractive at all.